jupierce/oc-update-design-ideas/status.md

 1. Multiple UpdatePlans can exist.
 2. They represent an analysis of a theoretical update vs an active one.
 3. They can denote "accepted" risks that the administrator has signed off on.
+4. They can specify an interest in functional risks (e.g. "a version is not compatible with me", "the version has a bug which impacts this platform") vs. operational risks (e.g. "high node CPU use").
-4. By default, they are referenced by "oc adm update * start" to determine if all pre-check risks have been accepted.
+5. By default, they are referenced by "oc adm update * start" to determine if all pre-check risks have been accepted.

 The API would operate as follows:
 1. `oc adm update status pre-checks --version 4.14.4` would create (or update) an UpdatePlan devoted to 4.14.4.
-2. UpdateInformers would be queried by the Update Status Controller to find both general (e.g. undrainable PDB) and version specific update insights (e.g. conditional edge warning).
+2. UpdateInformers would be queried by the Update Status Controller to find operational (e.g. undrainable PDB) and functional, version specific update insights (e.g. conditional edge warning).
 3. `pre-checks` waits for UpdatePlanInsight status to populated.
 4. Various UI facilities can but used to output the analysis of the pre-checks.
 5. Eventually the administrator decides to perform the update.